SifionSolution/vraptor-encryptor/README.markdown

 ## Change the @Encrypt annotation defaults

-If you want to use @Encrypt annotation, but not with Sha512 and our default Salter, you can change the plugins configuration.
+If you want to use @Encrypt annotation, but not with Sha512 and our default Salter, you can change the plugin configuration.
 So everywhere you choose to use @Encrypt we´ll use your prefered strategy.
 To do this, you need to create an ```@ApplicationScoped``` that implements ```EncryptorConfigurator```.
 This is how to do it: